YouNow - Moments

 There were many challenges YouNow faced when it came to user retention:

-- Live broadcasts last for 20 minutes on average - by the time many users respond to the notification their favorite broadcaster is live, the stream is over.
+- Live broadcasts last for a limited amount of time - by the time many users respond to the notification their favorite broadcaster is live, the stream is over.

 - Replays are a big time investment for users with short attention spans, relatively boring without the live context, and do not highlight the best moments from the broadcast.

-- ~85% of users are viewers only, and because they are not creating live content, they do not experience the same kinds of social feedback loops that motivate broadcasters to stay engaged.
+- The majority of users are viewers only, and because they are not creating live content, they do not experience the same kinds of social feedback loops that motivate broadcasters to stay engaged.

 - Content discovery for live content is difficult - there’s no guarantee that a particular moment in time of a broadcast is engaging or interesting for a new viewer joining.

 We conceived of “Moments” as a way to help solve many of these key issues.

 - If a user misses the live broadcast, they see a collection of the best moments from that broadcast - surfacing high quality bitesize asynchronous content that can be casually watched on demand at any minute.